hepplerj/Dissertation/ch5.dissertation.Heppler.md

 > California's Silicon Valley Alarms Neighbors," *New York Times*, May
 > 20, 1982.]

+> All of this industrial activity is hard to notice, however.
+Driving
+> from Stanford University in Palo Alto to the green hills east of San
+> Jose, one sees no smokestacks at all, and hardly anything that even
-> It has become obvious that the absence of smokestacks does not mean an
+> looks like a factory. . . .
+It has become obvious that the absence of
-> absence of environmental problems.
+> smokestacks does not mean an absence of environmental problems.
 >
-> ---Judith Ayres, EPA Regional Administrator^[*EPA Journal* 1984: 14.]
+> ---Judith Ayres, EPA Region 9 Administrator^[Judith E. Ayres, "Controlling the Dangers
+> from High-Tech Pollution," *EPA Journal* 10
+> (December 1984): 14.]

-Construction workers sunk their backhoe into the earth in an early November morning, making way in the soil for a second underground industrial solvents storage tank for Fairchild Semiconductor.
-Digging near an existing storage tank, the workers noticed something about the soil that did not seem right: the soil seemed exceptionally wet and had taken on a rust-colored hue.
+Construction workers sunk their backhoe into the earth in an early November morning in 1981, making way in the soil for a second underground industrial solvents storage tank for Fairchild Semiconductor's South San Jose facility.
+Digging near an existing storage tank, the workers noticed something about the soil that did not seem right: the soil was exceptionally wet and had taken on a rust-colored hue and strange odor.
 Digging deeper they discovered a leak in the bottom of the existing storage tank.
 The leak went undiscovered when the above-ground gauge that measured the volume of liquid in the tank failed, and the system normally monitoring incoming chemicals had not been routinely checked.
-Concerned about the size of the leak, the construction crew reported their finding to Fairchild and the Great Oaks Water Company, which operated drinking water wells nearby that serviced several thousand residents.
+Concerned about the size of the leak, the construction crew reported their finding to Fairchild and the Great Oaks Water Company, which operated drinking water wells nearby servicing several thousand residents.
 The water company closed the wells immediately.
 Tests confirmed that an industrial solvent containing the carcinogen 1,1,1 trichloroethane (TCA) had leaked from the tank and concentrated in the wells at nearly twenty times the permissible limit established by the Environmental Protection Agency.
-Nearly 60,000 gallons of toxic chemicals had leaked from the tank for at least two years.^[Newspaper clipping, "Water contaminated by leak," *San Jose Mercury*, January 20, 1982, Folder 2, Box 11, Silicon Valley Toxics Coalition Records, San Jose State University Special Collections; "Get Tough Now to Avoid Spills," Gilroy Dispatch, July 1, 1983; Peter Murphy, "Great Oaks Water Company Distribution Study," draft report, Folder 1, Box 11, SVTC, SJSU; "High-Tech: a Stain on a 'Clean' Field," *Los Angeles Times* December 22, 1983.]
+Nearly 60,000 gallons of toxic chemicals had leaked from the tank for at least two years.^[Newspaper clipping, "Water contaminated by leak," *San Jose Mercury*, January 20, 1982, Folder 2, Box 11, Silicon Valley Toxics Coalition Records, San Jose State University Special Collections; "Get Tough Now to Avoid Spills," *Gilroy Dispatch*, July 1, 1983; Peter Murphy, "Great Oaks Water Company Distribution Study," draft report, Folder 1, Box 11, SVTC, SJSU; "High-Tech: a Stain on a 'Clean' Field," *Los Angeles Times* December 22, 1983.]

-Juliana Ross was only nine months old in 1982 when she had her first open-heart surgery.
+\thoughtbreak{Juliana Ross was only nine months old} in 1982 when she had her first open-heart surgery.
 When her mother, Lorraine, opened the pages of the *San Jose Mercury News* on January 20, she saw the news:
 Fairchild Semiconductor, just a quarter mile from her home, had had an environmental catastrophe.
 Suddenly, the neighborhood stories and problems all made sense.
-Her neighbors had complained about the water tasting and smelling funny, but worse were the four children with birth defects, the two miscarriages, and the one stillbirth that had taken place on Lorraine's block in the past three years.
+Her neighbors in the Los Paseos neighborhood had complained about the water tasting and smelling funny, but of greater concern were the four children with birth defects, the two miscarriages, and the one stillbirth that had taken place on her block in the past three years.
 And her youngest child, nine months old at the time, faced multiple congenital heart defects.
-Lorraine Ross could not help but wonder if the leak and the health problems were connected.^[Newspaper clipping, "Water contaminated by leak," *San Jose Mercury*, January 20, 1982, Folder 2, Box 11, Silicon Valley Toxics Coalition Records, San Jose State University Special Collections; newspaper clipping, "Silicon Valley's Fear Over Tainted Water," San Francisco Chronicle, May 16, 1983, Carton 20, Folder 12 Hazardous Waste, California Tomorrow Records, MS 3641, California Historical Society; "Birth defects and chemicals," *San Jose Mercury*, February 3, 1982, SVTC Records, SJSU.]
+Lorraine Ross could not help but wonder if the leak and the health problems were connected.^[Newspaper clipping, "Water contaminated by leak," *San Jose Mercury*, January 20, 1982, Folder 2, Box 11, Silicon Valley Toxics Coalition Records, San Jose State University Special Collections;
+newspaper clipping, "Silicon Valley's Fear Over Tainted Water," San Francisco Chronicle, May 16, 1983, Carton 20, Folder 12 Hazardous Waste, California Tomorrow Records, MS 3641, California Historical Society;
+"Birth defects and chemicals," *San Jose Mercury*, February 3, 1982, SVTC Records, SJSU.]

 News of Fairchild's chemical leak captured the Bay Area's attention in early 1982, and parents whose children had experienced health problems wondered